 Green: Minimal gene-drug interaction:

-Your results may show you have mutations in certain regions of your DNA that affect how the Recipient metabolizes certain medications or how certain medications may interact with the Recipient's body.
-Knowing this information may help your healthcare provider make more informed prescription decisions.
+The Test results may show that the Recipient has mutations in certain regions of the Recipient’s DNA that affect how the Recipient metabolizes certain medications or how certain medications may interact with the Recipient's body.
+Knowing this information may help the Recipient’s healthcare provider make more informed prescription decisions.

 Due to the complexity of interpreting some genetic test results, such as those that may carry a probabilistic risk of disease, you should consider the benefits of consulting with a trained genetic counseling professional, physician, or pharmacogenomic specialist.
 In some cases, assays may be subject to general interference by factors such as PCR inhibitors and low quality or quantity of extracted DNA.
 When present, these interferents typically yield no result rather than an inaccurate one.
 Very infrequent mutations or polymorphisms occurring in primer- or probe-binding regions may also affect testing and could produce an erroneous result or assay failure.
 Test results and clinical interpretation may be inaccurate for individuals who have undergone or are receiving non-autologous blood transfusions, tissue, and/or organ transplant therapies.
 Although extremely rare, results could also be impacted by other factors not addressed above, such as laboratory error.